Mafyou/SecureConnection/README.md

 # SecureConnection
-Try to encrypted data in Clean Architecture between an API and a Maui App.
+PoC to exchange encrypted data between an API and a Maui App.